abhiramasonny/jaithon/src/vm/jit/README.md

 with one of the three wrapping give `pic 1-way` twice, nothing six times, and the decline in all eight.
 A site does not lose the wrapping way.
 It loses the arm, and the loop around it.

 ---

+## The pair head over a list of 2-tuples, and why it measured nothing

+`JAITHON_JIT_PAIR_LIST` (iterKind 4) is the cheapest kind of arm there is: a **tier-complement gap**. `emitForIterPair`'s non-dict tail was already a complete inline step for `for (a, b) in xs` over a list of 2-tuples, guarded and deopt-safe, and the whole-function tier already reached it.
+Only `jaiJitEnterOsr`'s head gate refused the same shape, so one source line compiled when its body went hot by CALL COUNT and declined when it went hot by SAMPLING.
+Closing it is 3 accepted `iterKind == 4` arms (the prologue, `OSR_SYNC_ITER`, `osrReserved`), a `pairIsDict` that asks the iterKind at a head instead of the operand-stack shape, and the gate itself.
+No new step, no new register, no new prologue -- kind 4 shares kind 3's, because both read the index out of the `ObjIter` every iteration rather than hoisting it, so there is nothing to write back at an exit.

+It works, and on `check --no-cache lib/jaithon` **it is worth nothing**, and the reason is the one this file already teaches twice.

+* **Ranked by refusal count it looked like the largest thing in the tier**:
+  "a pair loop over something other than a live dict view", ~1400 events.
+  Ranked by WORK it is not, and the gap between those two orderings is the whole result.
+The gate now names the iterator kind it saw, per "name every JIT refusal" -- and the naming is what settles which shape the count was about.
+On `check --no-cache lib/jaithon` the answer is: **all of it is this shape**.
+1451 events over 25 distinct sites, every one a list, and not one `.enumerate()` -- the `Iterator[tuple[int, T]]` sites, which are the majority of the compiler's pair loops in SOURCE, never become an `osrTop` here, so they never reach this gate at all.
+That is worth knowing precisely because a reasonable reading of the source says the opposite; a source-site census and a refusal census answer different questions.
+* **The site that carries the work is chained.** `jaithon.ast.node.init` is 6.18% of the run and its `for (name, tag) in fields_of(kind)` at 73 is the largest single pair loop in it.
+With the arm on, that head clears link 1 and stops at link 2: `OP_GET_GLOBAL: _default_field is not a compiled global function` -- and `jaithon.ast.schema._default_field`, itself 3.17% of the run, never compiles ("a body returning both int and list").
+The dict arm was the oracle for this before the list arm was built: the same body run over a DICT, where the head arm already existed, declined at exactly that global.

+So the arm lands green and behind a switch, and the honest number is **no measurable effect** -- 10 interleaved pairs inside a 3.95% noise floor on a loaded machine, with only two bodies in the whole workload reaching it (`check.expr._check_args`, 0.67% of interpreted work, and `check.kinds._build_ordinals`, 0.00%).
+On an isolated probe of the shape it is worth **5.3x** (4,437,264 interpreted instructions to 833,173), which is what the arm is actually worth and what it will be worth here once `_default_field` compiles.

+### The regression the first build shipped, and the density scan

+The first build of this arm was held out of the tree by a review that priced a shape none of the measurements above contained: a pair loop over a `list[tuple[str, int?]]`.
+The head samples ONE element and pins BOTH component tags from it; the step's component guard is a tag compare; so a null where the sample had an int is a guard failure, and because the loop is re-entered on the very next element the failure is paid **once per null**, not once.
+With nulls at 1 in 3 that ran **3.50x slower than never compiling** -- the same bail-per-element trap the list-BIND head had already hit and answered, and the arm had simply not borrowed the answer.

+It now does. `jaiJitEnterOsr` scans the same capped prefix (up to 1024 elements) over the tuple COMPONENTS, counting nulls and components of another tag than the sample's (the guard cannot tell those two apart, so neither does the scan), and refuses past **1 in 64** -- by density, not presence, for the reason the list-BIND head's table gives: one null in a thousand is faster pinned than interpreted, and refusing on presence throws that away.
+A sample whose own component is null is refused at the head by name rather than four compile attempts later in `emitForIterPair`.
+The refusals are `a pair loop whose tuple components are too often null` / `... too often change kind` / `... whose sampled tuple holds a null component`.

+The probe: a 4M-iteration `for (name, v) in ps` over 4000 `(str, int?)` tuples, `if v is null { nulls += 1 } else { acc += v + name.len() }`, whole
+process, best of 5 interleaved, switch OFF (HEAD's gate) against ON, load ~5:

+                  wall OFF   wall ON   interpreted OFF   interpreted ON nulls 1 in 3    0.191s    0.191s       42,768,674      42,768,674
+    nulls 1 in 1000 0.215s    0.042s       48,083,345         274,505
+    no nulls        0.216s    0.032s       48,079,341         140,344

+The 1-in-3 row is the fix: identical to HEAD to the instruction, because the head refuses and the interpreter runs the loop exactly as it did before (the pre-scan build read 0.37s on the same row).
+The other two rows are what the arm was always worth on the shape -- 5.1x and 6.8x -- and the 1-in-1000 row carries its ~4 guard failures per pass at no visible cost.

+Nothing else moved.
+On `check --no-cache lib/jaithon` the function tier compiles 429 bodies (401 distinct) with the switch off and on; the OSR tier compiles 43 forms off and 48 on, the five being the pair heads this arm admits; no body is lost.
+OSR compile attempts (`[jit] osr ... stopped` plus forms, under `JAI_JIT_WHY`) go 27,156 to 28,335 -- the 1,454 `a pair loop over a list` refusals become 625 `already past its last element` re-entries and 5 forms; none of the three density refusals fires on the compiler at all.
+`scripts/dev/ab.py JAITHON_JIT_PAIR_LIST --workload "check --no-cache --stats
+lib/jaithon"`: floor 3.33% over 6 runs, pairs +0.10% / -3.33% / +3.40%,
+**inside the floor**, which is the expected result -- the chain through `_default_field` above is unchanged, so the workload still has nothing for the arm to accelerate.
+That is not a reason to hold it: the arm is correct, switch-gated, loses nothing, and the shape it was priced against now costs exactly what HEAD costs.

+---